fontforge/fontforge/doc/sphinx/ui/misc/xres.rst

    Sets the font used in the 'cvt ' table dialog

+.. object:: fontforge.DebugView.Background

+   The background of the TTF debugging window.

+.. object:: fontforge.DebugView.Font

+   The font used to display the truetype instructions being debugged.

+.. object:: fontforge.FontInfo.OriginLineColor

+   The color used for the baseline and x=0 line in kerning dialogs.

+.. object:: fontforge.FontInfo.Font

+   The font used for Font Info dialog scrolling lists.

 .. object:: fontforge.GlyphInfo.Font

    Sets the font used in the glyph info dialog for stand alone text